 That way, when things return to normal, you’re already on that healthy sleeping schedule and you’ll be bursting with energy.

-Read a book you’ve always wanted to read, or that a friend has frequently recommended.
+6. Read a book you’ve always wanted to read.

 It can be really tempting to fall into the most mindless of entertainment when you’re just sitting around the house.
 Rather than simply gobbling up whatever’s featured on Netflix or whatever you find while channel surfing, instead choose to read a book.